hanwenzhang01/ait-final-project/README.md

 # BookShelf

-# __TODO: THINK ABOUT EDITING?__
 ## Overview

 A virtual media stand.
 Users can store lists of books, movies, and albums they enjoy.
-Users can see the entire media stand on the home page, or see individual lists of books, movies, or albums. **__users can also edit items?? or not lol__**
+Users can see the entire media stand on the home page, or see individual lists of books, movies, or albums.

 ## Data Model

-The application will store Users and Books
+The application will store Books, Movies, and Albums.

-* users will have three bookshelves (arrays of Books)
-  * these bookshelves will sort a User's Books into 'want to read', 'currently reading', and 'read' categories
-* each Book will have an author, title, shelf, and progress %, with an optional start/end date, review, star review, year, genre, and summary
+* each Book will have an author and title, with  optional elements: reviews (word- or star-based), publication year, and genre
-  * Users can only change the progress % for books they are currently reading, while 'want to read' will be set at 0% and 'read' will be set at 100%
-  * Users can only create a word/star review for books they have read
+* each Movie with have a title and year, with optional elements: reviews (word- or star-based), maturity rating, and genre
+* each Album will have a title and artist, with optional elements: review (word- or star-based), release year, and genre

 An Example Book: